 Monthly cost snapshot for a family of four

-These are typical 2025 ranges we see for families in Marbella, Estepona, Fuengirola, Benalmádena, and Mijas.
-Your actual spend will depend on lifestyle and school choice.
+These are typical 2025 ranges we see for families in Marbella, Estepona, Fuengirola, Benalmádena, and Mijas. regional government data Your actual spend will depend on lifestyle and school choice.

 Where families save—and where they splurge